Flexicon/symfony-docker-mac/README.md

 $ docker-sync-stack start
 ```

-If everything went okay, then the app should be listening on `http://localhost:8500` and there should be an example endpoint `/foo` available.
+If everything went okay, then the app should be listening on `http://localhost:8500`

+Also, there should be 2 example endpoints available: `/foo` and `/todo` with static and persisted data respectively.

 Stats
 ---